InstallerLegacy/setup.virtualhub.eu.org/CONTRIBUTING.md

-# How to contribut to VirtualHub Setup?
+# How to contribute to VirtualHub Setup?

-First of all thank you for showing your intrest in contributing to the VirtualHub setup website.
+First of all thank you for showing your interest in contributing to the VirtualHub Setup website.
 If you contribute to this project, you contribute to the large effort of conserving old software.

 VirtualHub Setup is not a continuous project unlike VirtualHub itself.
-It's goal is to provide instructions for setting up a system suitable fot following the VirtualHub tutorials.
+It's goal is to provide instructions for setting up a system suitable for following the VirtualHub tutorials.

 So, I will probably create tutorials here myself if I think one is needed for following my next tutorial on VirtualHub.
 This